This post was originally published in April 2015 and was updated in April 2018

 After getting back onto the main highway (with helpful reminders to drive on the left side of the road) the next stretch towards Apollo Bay is absolutely glorious.
 Considered to be the most picturesque section along the Great Ocean Road, vehicles hug the pavement as they navigate twisting roadways, where in some places only thin barriers separate the asphalt from the thundering ocean below.
 While there aren’t a lot of places to pull over, drivers can do so at Cape Patton which was once the site of a shipwreck—not surprising, given the force of the water.

-One of the highest lookout points along the Great Ocean Road, Cape Patton grants the kind of gorgeous view one pictures when they think about GOR.
-Lush, green, steep cliffs drop off into the turquoise water swirling below, and sparkling sand beckons.
+One of the highest lookout points along the Great Ocean Road, Cape Patton grants the kind of gorgeous view one pictures when they think about the GOR.
+Lush, steep cliffs drop off into the turquoise water swirling below, and sparkling sand beckons.
 While there isn’t enough space at the Cape Patton viewpoint to have a proper rest, it’s well worth taking the time to stop and enjoy the epic view.

 Just off the dusty trail leading into the campground, there is a grove of trees where the animals like to gather.
 It’s easy to find, as there are usually loads of excited visitors craning their necks and pointing at the koalas clinging to the thin, swaying branches, doing Cirque de Soleil-like moves to reach the eucalyptus leaves.
 Sadly a common cause of death among the marsupials is due to falling out of trees, and it’s easy to see why.